If you experience sudden changes in vision it may be the result of a visual migraine.

 Classic migraines usually result in intense headaches or sensitivity to light and loud sounds.
 While, ocular migraines cause sudden vision impairment and are not necessarily painful.
 For example a street sign becoming difficult to read while driving.

 Most ocular migraines don’t actually cause or indicate any damage to your brain or eyes.

 The Find an Eye Doctor directory provides a list of eye doctors near you that may be able to help diagnose and treat your ocular migraine.

 What is a visual migraine?

-Migraine auras are quite common, affecting one in five migraine sufferers.
+Migraine auras are very common, affecting 1 in 5 migraine sufferers.

 - Glittering “stars”

 Retinal migraines are rare, affecting 1 in 200 migraine sufferers.

 Retinal migraines should be suspected if repeated temporary blindness or vision loss occur in one eye.
 This occurs due to sudden changes in tiny blood vessels in the back of the eye, known as the retina which transfers visual signals to the brain.